AshiteshSingh/AshiteshSingh/README.md

 💡 Exploring how Computer Vision and Generative AI can create new business opportunities and efficiencies.

-🏆 Actively participating in events like the Viksit Bharat @2047 Buildathon.
+🏆 Actively participating in events like the Viksit Bharat @2047 Buildathon,Data Science.

 🤔 Ask me about Python, ML/DL concepts, or the intersection of AI and Commerce!

-📫 How to reach me:  <!-- Replace with your LinkedIn URL -->

-⚡ Fun fact: I enjoy automating tasks and bringing complex ideas to life with code.

 ### Languages and Tools: